effector/effector/docs/api/effector/Event.md

 Creates a new event, which will be called after the original event is called if `fn` returns `true`.

 Let's assume a standard situation when you want to buy sneakers in the shop, but there is no size.
-You subscribe to the concrete size of the sneakers model, besides you want to receive a notification if there will have and don't receive others.
-Therefore filtering is needed for that.
-Event filtering works the same.
-If the filter returns `true`, the event will be called.
+You subscribe to a particular size of the sneakers model, and in addition, you want to receive a notification if they have it, and ignore any other notification.
+Therefore filtering can be helpful for that.
+Event filtering works in the same way.
+If filter returns `true`, the event will be called.

 #### Formulae